schoolstacks/dataflow/README.md

 #### 4.)
 Download the Data Flow source code

-Download the `release` folder/branch and place it into selected location on your machine with Visual Studio 2015.
+Download the `master` folder/branch and place it into selected location on your machine with Visual Studio 2015.

 #### 5.)
 Publish the Data Flow project to the Microsoft Azure App Service